pxc/gitbook/text/08_Basic_Branching_and_Merging/0_ Basic_Branching_and_Merging.markdown

     $ git reset --hard HEAD

-Or, if you've already committed the merge that you want to throw away,
+or, if you've already committed the merge that you want to throw away,

     $ git reset --hard ORIG_HEAD